holab-hku/Vulture/README.md

 ## <a name="require"></a>Requirements
 * Input: 10x Chromium scRNA-seq reads
+* DropletUtils >= v1.10.2
 * STAR >= v2.7.9a or
 * cellranger >= 6.0.0 or
 * Kallisto|bustools >= 0.25.1 or
 * salmon|alevin >= v1.4.0
-* DropletUtils >= v1.10.2

 ## <a name="gen_usages"></a>General usage
-Map 10x scRNA-seq reads to the viral host reference set using STARsolo, CellRanger, Kallisto|bustools, or Salmon|Alevin.
+Map 10x scRNA-seq reads to the viral (and microbial) host reference set using STARsolo, CellRanger, Kallisto|bustools, or Salmon|Alevin.

 ### 1. Map 10x scRNA-seq reads to the viral microbial host reference set: